altermo/ultimate-autopair.nvim/CONTRIBUTING.md

 ## Test
 To test the repository run `:checkhealth ultimate-autopair`.
 Note that this DOES NOT test all the features of the plugin.
+If you wan't to run development checks and tests, set `_G.UA_DEV` to true.

 ## Branch
 It is recommended to use the `development` branch when creating a pull request and not the `main` branch, as the `development` branch is where nightly updates can be found.